Is Someone In Your Family Considering Laser Eye Surgery?

 The Advantages Of Having Laser Eye Surgery Are Numerous

-Professor Dan Reinstein, an internationally renowned expert in laser refractive surgery, is the Medical Director of London Vision Clinic, where Laser Eye Surgery costs £4,900 (or £204 per month) for standard treatment, for both eyes*.
-As lead medical consultant to Carl Zeiss Meditec, he was instrumental to the development of Laser Blended Vision and ReLEx SMILE.
+Professor Dan Reinstein, an internationally renowned expert in laser refractive surgery, is the Medical Director of London Vision Clinic, and as a lead medical consultant to Carl Zeiss Meditec, he was instrumental to the development of PRESBYOND® Laser Blended Vision and ReLEx SMILE.